hackabean/AggressorScripts/KeeThief/README.md

 ##### WHY ?

-Only for ethical purpouses, and helpful during a pentest where a client requires evidence of what a skill attacker can do once the perimiter has been breached.
+Only for ethical purpouses, and helpful during a pentest where a client requires evidence of what a skilled attacker can do once the perimiter has been breached.

  ##### HOW TO ?